 • Complete the Booking Form in the usual way.

 • We will require the payment of a deposit (for 'Full Package' and 'Part Package' trips) or full payment (for 'Instruction Only' options) at the time of booking, via the on-line payment page of the Booking Form.

 • We will acknowledge your booking in the usual way.

 • We will keep you updated with the Covid-19 status both in the UK (in relation to travel options and plans) and in the destination country.

-• We will confirm the trip at a time (approx. 6 or 4 weeks – as trips above – prior to departure, if not before) when we feel that there is a very good chance that the trip will happen and once we have also checked with you that you are still happy to travel.
+• We will confirm the trip at a time (approx. 6 weeks prior to departure, if not before) when we feel that there is a very good chance that the trip will happen and once we have also checked with you that you are still happy to travel.

 • Any outstanding payments will then be due.